Building Healthy Relationships at Work

 “Doing your work can take a tremendous amount of energy and focus,” says Sharon Alpert, L.I.C.S.W., a life management therapist at Canyon Ranch in Lenox, Mass.
 “When you’re able to engage in a healthy way with your colleagues, it energizes and motivates you.
 It boosts your confidence, helps temper everyday stress and encourages positive thinking.”
 Though, difficult work relationships can take away from your ability to perform and have an impact on your wellness.

-For example, if your manager ignores you most of the time, you may feel a lack of support and the quality of your work can suffer.
+For example, if colleagues show lack of enthusiasm for an important project you’re managing, you may feel a lack of support and the quality of your work can suffer.
 And just like other stressors, that negativity can affect your sleep patterns, eating habits, exercise motivation and more.
 “When we carry this frustration, it can color our other relationships and experiences,” says Alpert.
 “We are so preoccupied by the trouble we’re having at work, that we miss out on the positive energy friends and family offer.
 It can even cause us to be on alert for the same negative messages at home, even when they aren’t there.”

 Some healthy work relationships come naturally, while others take more effort.
 Some turn into friendships, while others remain strictly professional.
 Whatever the case, keep these suggestions in mind when nurturing a rapport with your colleagues: